MarinerLHS/QA_Junior_projects/SwaggerPetstore_Testing/Test_Cases/Positive/Update_a_pet_using_method_PUT.md

 ## Preconditions:

 1. Postman is installed on computer.
 2. Create an environment with variable "swagger" and put in a link "https://petstore.swagger.io/v2".
 3. Create a "pet" folder in Collections.
 4. "https://petstore.swagger.io/" is available and opened to check documentation.
 5. Pet with ID 68484 already created.

 ## Steps:

 1. Add a new request to "Pet" folder.
 2. Name the request "Pet update, new category id and tag name"
 3. Change method to "PUT"
 4. Print to URL-field variable {{swager}} and add /pet .

-5.Open body, chose "raw" and paste an object:
+5. Open body, chose "raw" and paste an object:

  ```
 {